jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
-.notes Finally, if you have an idea for creating a library, look into existing libraries that due the same or similar things.
-Before I started work on Rodauth, I looked at Devise, Authlogic, and Sorcery.|Originally, my goal was to see if any of them would be flexible enough to handle the needs in all of my applications, and would be possible to use without Rails.|Ultimately, I ended up writing Rodauth, but the knowledge I gained from reviewing existing libraries was very helpful to me in doing so.
+.notes Finally, if you have an idea for creating a library, look into existing libraries that do the same or similar things.
+Before I started work on Rodauth, I looked at Devise, Authlogic, and Sorcery.|Originally, my goal was to see if any of them would be flexible enough to handle the needs of all of my applications, and if it would be possible to use them without Rails.|Ultimately, I ended up writing Rodauth, but the knowledge I gained from reviewing existing libraries was very helpful to me in doing so.

 <h1 class="white" style="font-size: 100px; position: absolute; top: 180px; left: 220px;">Read</h1>
 <h1 style="font-size: 150px; position: absolute; top: 260px; left: 130px;">Existing</h1>